 There are reverses galore, with most everything in the offense stemming from misdirection plays.
-As Jewell Coach Vic Wallace said, "They must practice against air because so much of it is just timing."
+As Jewell Coach Vic Wallace said, "They must practice against air because so much of it is just timing "

+because so much of it is just timing."
 Wallace wishes he had more time to prepare a defense for Linfield.

-"I wish we had had two weeks instead of just one," Wallace said.
+"I wish we had had two weeks instead of just one."
+Wallace said.
 "Even one more day would have helped."